 Emma Earls ’24

-Emma Earls is a sophomore from Massachusetts.
-She is a Creative Writing major, with prospective minors in Theater and Classical Studies.
-She enjoys movies, music, and her dog Pip.
+Emma is a senior from Sturbridge, Massachusetts.
+She is majoring in Creative Writing and minoring in Theater and Classical Studies.
+She enjoys reading and writing, inside and outside of classes.
+She also likes good movies, iced coffee, and fall weather.

 Ben Peterson ’24

-Ben is a sophomore January admitted student from Pittsburgh.
-He hasn't yet declared a major, but is interested in Literature, Psychology, and Neuroscience.
-He loves to read and would suggest that anyone here at Hamilton take a course in Literature.
+Ben is a senior from Pittsburgh.
+He is a Literature major.
+He loves to read and would suggest that anyone here at Hamilton take a course in literature.
 He is on the club soccer team and loves to play and watch the beautiful game (up the Red Devils).

 Office / Department Name